SumoLogic/terraform-provider-sumologic/website/docs/r/dashboard.html.markdown

 - `id` - The ID of the dashboard.

 ### Schema for `topology_label_map`
-- `data` - (Block List, Required) A block containing label and it's values.
+- `data` - (Block List, Required) A list of blocks containing label and it's values.
 	- `label` - (Required) The name of the topology label.
 	- `values` - (Required) The values for the topology label.